 Like us people, chickens need a safe place to sleep at night.
 But unlike us, or other animals, they seek out a roost as their preferred place to sleep at night.
 So in addition to building your chicken coop – making a nice roost is also part of the process – but a very FUN part of it!

-What’s fun about chicken roosts is there are dozens of options and variations that can be used!
-Tree branches, 2 x 2 board, 2×4 board, and more.
+What’s great about chicken roosts is there are dozens of options and variations that can be used!
+Most commonly used are tree branches, 2 x 2 board, 2×4 board, and more.
 Other ideas can be wooden fence posts, scrap lumber from your shed, and more.

-A 2″ by 4″ or 2″ by 2″ board works nicely as a roost.
-You can also use a tree branch measuring between 3″ to 6.”
-I used a 2 x 4 and rounded off the edges with a circular saw, and these are working like a champ.
-This step is not necessary, but I’ve found that they are able to grip onto the roost better when it’s slightly rounded.
+For my own coop, I used a 2 x 4 and rounded off the top two edges with a circular saw, and these are working like a champ.
+The rounding off step is not necessary, but I’ve found that they are able to grip onto the roost better when it’s slightly rounded.
 A view of my roost and walkway leading to the roost is pictured below.

 I made sure to place the roosts where the droppings are not in my way when I enter the coop so I don’t have to clean it off my shoes after being inside.
 Depending on the type of coop you build, you may also want to consider positioning the roosts where you can easily clean up the droppings.